vottini/jsonbp/README.md

 # jsonbp

-**jsonbp** (JSON BluePrint) is a library to validate and deserialize JSON into Python based on a schema.
+**jsonbp** (JSON BluePrint) is a library to validate and deserialize JSON into Python data based on a schema.
 There is [json-schema][json_schema] and its implementations already if you want a more mature and more widely used technique, but I needed some features that were not easily available by just patching json-schema, so this library is the result.

 jsonbp's design main goals were:
 - schema reuse through import / type system